Retreaver is designed around gathering and processing call data, and in Retreaver call data is presented as tags.

-You can also exclude certain values from being routed to a buyer by tagging the buyer
+You may exclude certain values from being routed to a buyer by tagging the buyer with

 Add tags when initiating a Click-to-Call event

-Our Retreaver.js click-to-call (call-me-now) functionality is used to place a call to a visitor on your website when they request it via a form submit or button press.
+The Retreaver.js click-to-call (call-me-now) functionality can be used to place a call to a visitor on your website when they request it via a form submit or button press on your web page.

-Tags passed in with the click-to-call API request will be applied to the resulting call.
+Tags can then be passed along when using a click-to-call API request, which will apply the tags to the resulting call.
 This functionality negates the need for a number pool, as the tags are applied to the call directly and not the number displayed on the screen (if any).

 View our "How to initiate a Click to Call" guide to learn more.

-Generate a custom postback link, which can enable publishers to use the unique link in order to apply tags to a call before or after it enters a Retreaver campaign.
-Generally data writing is used to apply tags to a caller ID either on a form submit, prior to transferring the call to another endpoint, or to temporarily update call tags at the end of a call.
+Generate a unique call data writing URL endpoint under a publisher's overview page, this will give publishers the ability to apply tags to a call either before or after the call is processed through a Retreaver campaign.
+Generally data writing is used to apply tags to a caller ID either on a form submit, prior to transferring the call to another endpoint, or to update call tags at the end of a call.

 Create a new postback key at the bottom of a publisher profile page that intends to apply tags to calls:

-Creating a postback key for a publisher, you have the option of adding tag prefixes to be able to identify posted attributes back to this publisher, or modify the cutoff point in order to prevent tags from being applied after a call has completed.
+Creating a postback key for a publisher, you have the option of adding tag prefixes to be able to identify posted attributes back to this publisher, or modify the cutoff point in order to prevent tags from being applied to a call past a certain duration.

 The newly created postback key is then shown on the publisher overview page.
-Ask your publishers to fill in the "CALLER_NUMBER" portion and any additional "key=value" pairs they wish apply to that particular caller number.
+Ask your publishers to fill in the "CALLER_NUMBER" portion of the url along with any additional "key=value" pairs they wish apply to that particular caller number as tags.